SecureIdentityAlliance/osia/src/doc/02 - functional.rst

   A set of services implemented on top of identity systems to favour third parties consumption of identity data.

-- Under discussion

-  A set of services under discussion and not yet linked to any specific tag.

 The following table describes in detail the interfaces and associated services.

 .. table:: Interfaces List